kjsanger/baton/README.md

     make install   # Install

-If you have iRODS headers and libraries installed in a non-standard place, you will need to set the CPPFLAGS and LDFLAGS environmment variables appropriately.
+If you have iRODS headers and libraries installed in a non-standard place, you will need to set the CPPFLAGS and LDFLAGS environment variables appropriately.
 E.g.

     CPPFLAGS="-I/path/to/irods/headers" LDFLAGS="-L/path/to/irods/libraries" ./configure